-Where to buy products from France online?
-Here’s my favorite online French supermarket
+Curious where to buy products from France in the U.S.?
+This online French supermarket

 As an American who has lived in France since 2012, I know what it feels like to miss foods from home.
 Regular Cheerios, Pepperidge Farm Goldfish, ranch dressing, and peppermint patties are not available in France… and that’s the short list.